-Phil is from New Zealand and is married to Jill and has three adult daughters.
+Phil is from New Zealand.
 He trained and worked initially in regional planning.
-He completed a Bachelor of Theology degree at Bible of College of NZ (now Laidlaw College) and then served at CLTC from 1992 to 1997 as Dean of Studies.
-Phil completed a Masters degree in Theology in 1999 and began doctoral studies as a distance student at Columbia International University in South Carolina.
-In 2000 they moved to Nigeria where Phil taught at the Jos ECWA Theological Seminary and started the JETS Leadership Institute.
+He completed a BTh degree at Bible of College of NZ (now Laidlaw College) and then served at CLTC from 1992 to 1997 as Dean of Studies.
+Phil completed a Master's degree in Theology, and in 1999 and began doctoral studies as a distance student at Columbia International University in South Carolina.
+In 2000 he moved to Nigeria where Phil taught at the Jos ECWA Theological Seminary and started a Leadership Institute.
 From 2004 to 2009 Phil was the country director for SIM in Nigeria.
-They then returned to New Zealand where Phil led a missionary development programme called Thrive.
-In 2014 and 2015 Phil led the FLITE (Foundation for Leadership in Theological Education) programme with Overseas Council (USA).
-At the beginning of 2016 Phil took on the role of Dean of Graduate Studies and from August the position of Vice Principal Education.
+From 2010 to 2015 Phil led a missionary development program and did part-time pastoral work.
+In 2016 Phil returned to CLTC as Dean of Post-Graduate Studies and later that year became Vice Principal Education.
 His teaching interests are leadership, administration, and education.